yosefeliezrie/wpnuxt-demo/README.md

-# Nuxt 3 WordPress Proof of Concept
+# Headless WordPress Proof of concept using Nuxt frontend with [WPNuxt] (https://github.com/vernaillen/wpnuxt)